 enet wanted to develop a "Click Before You Dig" Portal that was:

-enet were received on average 120 requests per month with each request taking 10 days to process. enet wanted to automate the process and cut wait time.
+enet received on average 120 requests per month, with each request taking 10 days to process. enet wanted to automate the process and cut wait time.

 The Solution FME Provided:

 IMGS provided an online portal, accessible externally for any contractor to create an account and request the enet network routing for a specified area.
 The requestor simply draws a polygon around the area in question, gives the request a reference number and presses submit.
 Standard web mapping is used for this stage of the process.

 The portal will send an acknowledgement mail to the requestor and then follow up shortly after, with a PDF showing the request area, with the enet network superimposed on it. enet's own OSi mapping is used for this stage as it is more accurate than web mapping.
 If the requestor identifies a hit, they will contact the relevant enet field agent to request a site survey.